 When dealing with civil rights violations, there are a numbers of different types of discriminations you need to be aware of, mainly because you may be subject to discrimination in more than one area.
 It is common for both age and gender or age and race discrimination to be seen at the same time.

 In order to understand discrimination, you need to know what it is and what it isn’t.
-Once you have a better understanding of that, you can look at the different types of discrimination that are routinely litigated in state: age, race, religious, disability, accessibility, hearing impairment, gender and racial assault.
+Once you have a better understanding of that, you can look at the different types of discrimination that are routinely litigated in Connecticut: age, race, religious, disability, accessibility, hearing impairment, gender, and racial discrimination.